jasonyang295/SortingVisualizer/README.md

 This application was initally bootstrapped in React and written in HTML, CSS, and Javascript.
 It solidified my understanding in JSX, imports, and many aspects of frontend development while allowing me to practice writing algorithms that are actually at play under the hood. https://jasonyang295.github.io/sortingvisualizer/

 ## Implementation
 This app is hosted for free on GH pages.
 In order to use the visualizer, click one of the sorts and watch it happen!
 When it finishes, you have to generate a new array -- the visualizer won't do it for you.
+The algorithms include Mergesort, InsertionSort, and QuickSort.

 You can read the documentation which came with the React initial boostrap for any confusion on how to start your own react projects.
 All relevant documentation and cmds are listed below.